agneym/react-avatar/README.md

 ### Context

-Packages exposes a context in the form of `AvatarContext`.
+Package exposes a context in the form of `AvatarContext`.

 ```javascript
 import { Avatar, AvatarContext } from '../.';